emb417/vpc-get-high-scores-image/README.md

 ## **Test Getting High Scores**

-1. Navigate to the C:\Pinball\PinUPSystem\PinupPopper\LAUNCH folder
+1. Navigate to the C:\Pinball\PinUPSystem\LAUNCH folder

 2. Run `POPMENU_GetHighScoresForAllTables.bat`
    You should see a command window start executing and pulling down the images...